aadithpm/crawler-swarm/README.md

     - A console application is the fastest to develop but a web application might present this information in a more organized and navigable format

 - Tests
-    - Can never have enough tests. `crawler_swarm` especially does not have good coverage at all.
+    - Can never have enough tests. `crawler_swarm`'s crawler processing logic does not have tests at all, for example.